NotePlan/plugins/np.Preview/README.md

 Note: This is designed to be a temporary solution while we wait for similar functionality to get baked into the NotePlan app itself.
 Indeed I know there are bugs in the rendering of frontmatter arising from one of the third-party libraries this uses.
 To that end, I don't intend to be making many improvements to this.

 ## Automatic updating
-It's possible to set a **trigger** on a note so that the window will automatically refresh when you edit the note.
-To set this behaviour add the following line to the note's frontmatter block:
+Use the **/start live preview** command to open the Preview window, _and enable near-live update for this note_.
+Under the hood this works by adding a **trigger** on the note so that the window will automatically refresh when you edit the note.
+This is the line it adds to the note's frontmatter block:
 ```yaml
 triggers: onEditorWillSave => np.Preview.updatePreview
 ```

-Or use the "/add trigger to note" command (from the NoteHelpers plugin) and select "Preview (update preview)" option.

 ## Mermaid charts
 The markdown-ish definition of these charts is done in one or more fenced code blocks: